martijnckx/mzt-test-assignment/README.md

 When that's all good, the function checks the validity of the user input in the request.
 I opted to only send the candidate ID in a JSON object along with the CSRF token, but that still could contain malicious data.
 I check for a valid stringified object that contains the 'candidate' property which should be a valid integer (since candidate IDs are integers).

-If a candidate with that ID exists, the function checks if the company has contacted this candidate before.
-If not, the cost of contacting is deducted from their wallet and the fact that this company contacted the candidate is stored.

 I should point out that would any of these checks fail, I respond with an appropriate HTTP status code and short but descriptive human readable error message, which I intend on showing to the user in the browser.

-Lastly, the email to the candidate is sent out.
+Afterwards, the email to the candidate is sent out.
 Sending emails can take a while and waiting for them to get sent may take some time, but allows for error checking should anything go wrong.
 That way, we can let the user know.
 Doing it asynchronously after sending the HTTP response gets an answer to the user quicker, but doesn't allow for that check.

-A failed email would not mean the balance was deducted for no reason, as a company can contact a candidate multiple times without additional cost, as per my assumption described above.
+During testing I used SMTP from Mailgun.

+To create the Mailable, I used `php artisan make:mail CandidateContacted`.
+For the template, I created a new folder at `/resources/views/emails`.
+I would set the Reply-To field to the email address of the company, but they don't have one in this app.
+I didn't add it for now.

+Lastly, the function checks if the company has contacted this candidate before.
+If not, the cost of contacting is deducted from their wallet and the fact that this company contacted the candidate is stored.

+#### Presenting feedback to the user

+Now it's time to process to reply of the server in the browser, and show the error message to the user.

 ## Notes

 - The database doesn't seem to have foreign key constraints set.
 It could be good practise to configure these.
 - Images need alt tags
-- We are leaking the all email addresses by blade template injection of the entire candidates object
+- We are leaking all email addresses by blade template injection of the entire candidates object
+- Client side balance check should take into account users who are already contacted